Yvonne Clark

-Early life and education
+Early life

 Yvonne was born in 1929 in Houston, Texas and raised in Louisville, Kentucky.
-Her father Dr. Coleman Milton Young, Jr. was a physician/surgeon and her mother Hortense Houston Young was a librarian and journalist the Louisville Defender.
-Her brother, C. Milton Young III, became a physician.
-As a child she had a love for building and fixing things, but was not allowed to take mechanical drawing class at school because she was a girl.
+Her father, Dr. Coleman Milton Young Jr., was a physician/surgeon and her mother, Hortense Houston Young, was a librarian and journalist for the Louisville Defender.
+Her brother, C. Milton Young, III, became a physician.
+Yvonne Clark was the great-granddaughter of Joshua Houston on her mother's side.
+As a child she had a love for building and fixing things.
+Yvonne chose to pursue engineering due to a childhood dream of becoming a pilot.

+Education

+Yvonne Clark's aspirations to become a pilot led her to pursue an engineering path at Central High School, but the mechanical drawing teacher did not allow her to enroll in the class at school because she was a girl.
+Clark circumvented this setback by enrolling in a summer course with a different teacher.
 She took an aeronautics class in high school and joined the school's Civil Air Patrol, where she learned to shoot and had flying lessons in a simulator.

-In 1945 she graduated from high school at age 16 and spent the next two years studying at Girls Latin School in Boston.
-Clark then became the first woman to earn a degree in mechanical engineering from Howard University, where she was a cheerleader and the only female in her class of almost entirely returned World War II veterans.
-After she graduated in 1951 she found that "the engineering job market wasn't very receptive to women, particularly women of color".
+In 1945 she graduated from Central High in just two years at age 16 and spent the next two years studying at Girls Latin School in Boston.
+Clark was accepted to the University of Louisville but was unable to attend due to segregation.
+Clark then became the first woman to earn a degree in mechanical engineering from Howard University, where she was a captain of the cheerleading squad and the only female in her mechanical engineering class of almost entirely returned World War II veterans.
+After she graduated in 1951, she found that "the engineering job market wasn't very receptive to women, particularly women of color."

 Clark was the first African-American woman to earn a master's degree in Engineering Management from Vanderbilt University in 1972, after having sent the first African-American students to their engineering department earlier.
-Her thesis was titled "Designing procedures for materials flow management in major rebuild projects in the glass industry".
+Her thesis was titled "Designing procedures for materials flow management in major rebuild projects in the glass industry."